loewymalkov/tap-room-project/README.md

 # The Tap Room

-A tap room app to keep track of the kegs.
+A tap room app to keep track of the kegs

 ## USE

 A tap room web app that allows users and employees to keep track of items at the tap room.
+Patrons can browse available kegs, employees can keep track of sold and remaining pints and add new keg types.

 ## SET-UP